jaapeldoorn/LinuxMonitor/config.md

 The outcome of the modified regex of the run command.
 For this table the values are typically strings.

 ### views table
-This table is pending implementation.
-This table will be used to generate headers above each graph on the monitor page.
+This table contains the names for each view.
+The table consists of two fields.
+Both of the fields need to be filled in manually.

+**view_id**
+The number of the view as entered in the metrics table.
+For each unique number in the view field of the metrics table a record with this number is needed in this table.

+**view_name**
+The name of the view.
+This name will be visualized as the title of the graph on the monitoring page of the PHP webdashboard.

 ## PHP webdashboard configuration
 This file contains 4 sections: